Post job

 A construction foreman is responsible for overseeing construction operations and determining the construction progress by monitoring plans and schedules.
 A construction foreman allocates tasks to the workers and ensures that everyone adheres to the safety guidelines and regulations, preventing potential hazards in the work area and avoiding construction delays.
 They also identify cost-reduction opportunities by handling negotiation with trusted suppliers and third-party vendors.
 A construction foreman inspects the quality of materials, including the equipment and machinery, allocates adequate resources for production, and resolves issues immediately.

-There are some key differences in responsibilities as well.
-For example, a carpenter/labour responsibilities require skills like "roofing," "safety rules," "drywall installation," and "door installation."
+There are some key differences in the responsibilities of each position.
+For example, carpenter/labour responsibilities require skills like "roofing," "safety rules," "drywall installation," and "door installation."
 Meanwhile a typical journeyman ironworker has skills in areas such as "cranes," "bars," "hoisting," and "rebar."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, journeyman ironworkers reach similar levels of education than carpenter/labours.
 Journeyman ironworkers are 1.2% more likely to earn a Master's Degree and 0.1% less likely to graduate with a Doctoral Degree.